 A few Tzotziles have also tried explicitly to render into written form material which starts its life as speech: texts from talk.
-Writing dramatic dialogue, transcribing a curer's prayer in an ethnography, or inscribing a customary spoken greeting on a facsimile note all require just such a rendering.
+Writing dramatic dialogue, transcribing a^{zzil} 7 curer's prayer in an ethnography, or inscribing a customary spoken greeting on a facsimile note all require just such a rendering.
 A dual process is involved: first detaching the speech from its indexical surround, its natural home; and second repackaging the written words in an appropriate textual form.

-I will discuss two special sorts of such entextualized speech, one produced by a Tzotzil writer from a tape-recorded multiparty gossip session, and the other the conjoint product of a group of Indian literacy trainees who transcribed a staged conversation as part of a literacy workshop.
-In neither case were external standards for the written renditions explicitly applied, nor were the writers familiar with a preestablished literary tradition, Spanish or otherwise.
+I will discuss two special sorts of such entextualized speech, one produced by a Tzotzil writer from a tape-recorded multi-party gossip session, and the other the conjoint product of a group of Indian literacy trainees who transcribed a staged conversation as part of a literacy workshop.
+In neither case were external standards for the written renditions explicitly applied, nor were the writers experienced with a pre-established literary tradition, Spanish or otherwise.

-From these texts there emerge the following apparent native criteria for written renditions of speech:
+From these texts there emerge apparent native criteria for written renditions of speech that involve:

-1. Normalizing-imposing a standard or normal form on-pragmatic features of the original speech context, especially the organization of its participants and relations between author and audience

-2. Smoothing the turn structure and other interactional features in the newly fabricated textual context

-3. Eliminating processing difficulties: production, reception, and grammatical hitches in the original speech

-4. Searching for a register appropriate to the text
+- normalizingõimposing a standard or normal form onõpragmatic features of the original speech context, especially the organization of its participants and relations between author and audience; - (2) smoothing the turn structure and other interactional features in the newly fabricated textual context; - (3) eliminating processing difficulties: production, reception, and grammatical hitches in the original speech; - (4) searching for a register appropriate to the text; and - (5) perhaps least surprisingly, adjusting the referential focus of the emerging narrative.

+still well?"õsurvives unscathed in this medium which traverses "here" to "there" and which allows only an oblique and delayed reply.

-I present exhibits based on this material to display the process by which speakers "reduce" their spoken words to writing: the natural history of entextualization.
-Parallel, and potentially embarrassing, morals about our own anthropological practices of entextualization or "decentering," faintly disguised by my own naive talk of "transcription," 5 should be easy to draw.
+I present exhibits based on this material to display the process by which speakers "reduce" their spoken words to writing, the natural history of entextualization.
+Parallel, and potentially embarrassing, morals about our own anthropological practices of entextualization or "de-centering," faintly disguised by my own naive talk of "transcription,"6 should be easy to draw.